Kimberley Outback Tours – Kimberley, Top End and Kakadu

 After exploring this magnificent park, we head north on the Stuart Highway again to Darwin for our last night stay.

-Doubletree Hilton Darwin – en suite Room (B,L,D)
+Doubletree Hilton Darwin or similar – en suite Room (B,L,D)

 Day Sixteen/Transfers - Farewells

-This morning we say our farewells and will do the required airport transfers.
+This morning we say our farewells after breakfast.
 (B)